sdiehl/zero-to-qed/docs/src/06_control_flow.md

 ```

 Try different seeds to generate different characters.
 The generator uses a deterministic pseudo-random number generator, so the same seed always produces the same character.

+## Toward Abstraction

+With structures and inductive types, you can model complex domains.
+But real programs need abstraction over types themselves.
+Polymorphism and type classes let you write code that works for any type satisfying certain constraints.
+This is how you build generic libraries without sacrificing type safety.